 Chuk’s writing credits include being the co-lyricist on Twisted Operettas at The Public Theater; the lyricist on A Drink with Death at Feinstein’s/54 Below, and the playwright for critically acclaimed play Uniform Justice, which he also directed and produced at the 2015 NY International Fringe Festival.
 Some of Chuk’s directing credits include The Neighbors at the Italian Theatre Festival and Let Me Fluff Your Pillow.
 Other notable works include being the curator of The OurStory Project, performing as a featured dancer in the music video for Vintage Trouble’s Outside In; and Award-winning Feature films The Depths and 79 Parts.
 Chuk’s other film credits include a supporting role in the feature film Imitate the Sun, a featured role in Albanian Gangster, a lead role in Rhubarb, and a guest star on the Biography Channel’s Celebrity Ghost Stories.

-With his company TÉA Artistry, Obasi is the current Archive Resident Artist at the New Ohio Theatre for 2022-23.
+With his company TÉA Artistry, Obasi was the Archive Resident Artist at the New Ohio Theatre for 2022-23.
 Oher residencies include a 2020 artist residency with Mt.
 Tremper Arts; 2019 Artist-in-Residence at the Caribbean Museum Center for the Arts in St. Croix, US Virgin Islands; A 2018 artist residency with The Marble House Project in Vermont (Actor); A 2016 artist residency at the Actor’s Studio (Actor); And 2015 arts residencies at Irondale Theater, SUNY Geneseo, and Central College in Iowa.

 Obasi is also an educator, having served as a Movement Project Director at the Stella Adler Studio of Acting, a Musical Theatre Adjunct Professor at Drew University, and a frequent guest teacher for LAByrinth Theatre among other engagements.
 Obasi holds a Bachelor of Arts degree from SUNY Geneseo, where he studied communication with a double minor in musical theatre and dance.
 He is also a recent recipient of the 2019 Zelda Fichandler Award - a full scholarship to study with the Michael Chekhov Association at Connecticut College in New London, CT.